inloop/LocalMessageManager/README.md

 LocalMessageManager
 ================

-Used for efficient and simple delivery of messages within you appliation.
+Used for efficient and simple delivery of messages within you application.
 It's an alternative to [LocalBroadcastManager](https://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html).

 - Simple to use
-- Can send any arbitrary object (doesn't need to be Parceable / Serializable / Bundle')
+- Can send any arbitrary object (doesn't need to be Parceable / Serializable / Bundle)
 - Very efficient - objects are pooled and no new instances are created during delivery
 - Uses standard Android Handler for message delivery
 - Messages are always delivered to the main UI thread
 - No Context needed
-- Ligtweight - just one main class ([LocalMessageManager](https://github.com/inloop/LocalMessageManager/blob/master/library/src/main/java/eu/inloop/localmessagemanager/LocalMessageManager.java))
+- Lightweight - just one main class ([LocalMessageManager](https://github.com/inloop/LocalMessageManager/blob/master/library/src/main/java/eu/inloop/localmessagemanager/LocalMessageManager.java))

 Comparision with LocalBroadcastManager